semereab-merry/Machine-learning-projects/index.md

 <br/>

-## <a href="https://www.kaggle.com/code/merryzeray/decision-tree-technique-using-the-diabetes-dataset" target="_blank"> Diabetes Detection using Decision Tree Technique </a>
+## Diabetes Detection using Decision Tree Technique
 I used decision tree to determine whether the person has diabetes or not.
-The model is useful for doctors to make a prediction and recommend the user on the best option for testing.
+The model is useful for doctors to make a prediction and recommend the user on the best option for testing. <a href="https://www.kaggle.com/code/merryzeray/decision-tree-technique-using-the-diabetes-dataset" target="_blank">Visit Kaggle</a>

 | Code and Resources Used  | Plot of the model | Results|